interchainio/funding/evaluation_criteria.md

 ## Sustainability
 <!--
 - Does the project have a sustainability plan after funding runs out?
-- How long do they expected to be funded for?
+- How long do they expect to be funded for?
 -->

 ## Results